Paul-Lecomte/Paul-Lecomte/README.md

 ###

-<p align="left">I'm a dev from Switzerland<br><br>- 📚 I'm currently a student at SAE Geneva in web devenopement and programing<br>- ⚡ In my free time I like to go workout and play video agesm with friends</p>
+<p align="left">I'm a dev from Switzerland<br><br>- 📚 I'm currently a student at SAE Geneva in web devenopement and programing<br>- ⚡ In my free time I like to go workout and play video games with friends</p>

 ###